ovrmrw/ng2-firebase-as-a-store/README.md

 Firebase as a Store. (experimental)

-Writing Redux-like store from zero-square using Angular's DI & RxJS with Firebase backend.
+Writing Redux-like store from scratch using Angular's DI & RxJS with Firebase backend.

 ||My Environments|
 |:--|:--|